Kerch Strait incident: Background

-Event
+Events

-On the morning of 25 November, three Ukrainian naval vessels (Gyurza-M-class gunboats Berdyansk, Nikopol, and the tugboat Yany Kapu) attempted to travel from the Black Sea port of Odessa in south-western Ukraine to the Azov Sea port of Mariupol in eastern Ukraine.
+On the morning of 25 November 2018, three Ukrainian naval vessels (Gyurza-M-class gunboats Berdyansk, Nikopol, and the tugboat Yany Kapu) attempted to travel from the Black Sea port of Odesa in south-western Ukraine to the Azov Sea port of Mariupol in eastern Ukraine.
 Agents of the Ukrainian SBU security service were present on board the ships; according to Ukraine they were providing ordinary counter-intelligence coverage.
 As they approached the Kerch Strait, Russian Coast Guard boats accused the Ukrainian ships of illegally entering Russian territorial waters, and ordered them to leave.
-When the Ukrainians refused, citing the 2003 Russo-Ukrainian treaty on freedom of navigation in the relevant area, the Russian boats attempted to intercept them, and rammed the tugboat Yany Kapu several times.
+When the Ukrainians refused, citing the 2003 Russo-Ukrainian treaty on freedom of navigation in the area, the Russian boats attempted to intercept them, and rammed the tugboat Yany Kapu several times.
 When they tried to ram the more agile gunboats, two Russian ships collided, and the Russian Coast Guard Rubin-class patrol boat Izumrud was damaged.
 The Ukrainian naval vessels then continued their journey, stopping near the anchorage 471 waiting zone, about 9 mi from the Crimean Bridge, and remained there for the next eight hours.
 During this time, the Russians placed a large cargo ship under the bridge, blocking the route into the Sea of Azov.
 Concurrently, Russia scrambled two fighter jets and two helicopters to patrol the strait.
-In the evening, the Ukrainian ships turned back to return to port in Odessa.
-As they were leaving the area, the Russian Coast Guard pursued them, later firing on and capturing the Ukrainian vessels about 23 km off the coast of Crimea, in international waters.
+In the evening, the Ukrainian ships turned back to the port in Odesa.
+As they were leaving, the Russian Coast Guard pursued them, later firing on and capturing the Ukrainian vessels about 23 km off the coast of Crimea, in international waters.

+The Ukrainian Navy reported that six servicemen were injured by the Russian actions.
+Berdyansk was damaged in her bridge, either by a Sukhoi Su-30 fighter or, according to the Russian version, by 30-mm naval gunfire from the Russian Coast Guard patrol ship Izumrud.
+According to radio communication between the Russian leadership and Coast Guard ships, two Russian ships were damaged.
+One was damaged ramming the Ukrainian tugboat Yany Kapu, and the Russian ship Don collided with and damaged the Russian ship Izumrud.